Priority Area: Cancer & Chronic Conditions

 Issue specific to Hypertension

 Heart diseases and stroke are the leading and fifth-leading causes of death in theUnited States, respectively.
 High blood pressure (or hypertension) is a major risk factor for heart disease and stroke.
-Based on America’s Health Ranking’s data, in 2019, more than 102,000 deaths were primarily attributable to high blood pressure (AHR
+Based on America’s Health Ranking’s data, in 2021, more than 700,000 deaths in the U.S. were caused by complications of high blood pressure (AHR

 LA Rate